I’m taking green bean casserole OFF the table this Thanksgiving and moving towards a more sophisticated dish: Green Beans in Mascarpone Cream Sauce.

 It is only a brief dunk, so they shouldn’t lose all of their heat, but they certainly won’t be as warm as they were, so you will still place them back in the hot pan to warm slightly before serving.

-If you loved the recipe for Green Beans in Mascarpone Cream Sauce, try out one of my other favorite Thanksgiving recipes:
+Try out one of my other favorite Thanksgiving recipes:

 CONNECT WITH SAVORY EXPERIMENTS!